RHuebsch13/AnatomyMan/README.md

 ![NewHintDisplay](https://github.com/RHuebsch13/AnatomyMan/blob/main/docs/hintDisplayed2.png?raw=true)
 ![InputMatch](https://github.com/RHuebsch13/AnatomyMan/blob/main/docs/inputWorks.png?raw=true)

-* The above shots show that hints from the array guessList are diplayed, a new hint it displayed each round and that the word that matches the hint is not visible but is generated in the respective input elements.
+* The above shots show that hints from the array guessList are diplayed, a new hint is displayed in each round and that the word that matches the hint is not visible but is generated in the respective input elements.
 The empty hangman frame is also dsiplayed on the page before any guesses are made.

 #### displayHangman(incorrectGuesses):